Roxy Ephemeris

 - Stateless, concurrent, sub 50ms.
 No shared state, no file locks.
 Thousands of birth chart computations in parallel without degradation.

 - Whole calculation graph included.
 Not just positions.
-KP sub lords, 15 divisional charts, Vimshottari dasha, Ashtakoota, doshas, Panchang, aspects, returns, synastry.
+KP sub lords, the complete classical Shodasavarga, Vimshottari dasha, Ashtakoota, doshas, Panchang, aspects, returns, synastry.
 All verified.

 What Roxy Ephemeris is not